Updated: May 28, 2021

 A pessimist will say that’s BS, but really it isn’t.

-However, it’s also important to realize that despite the fact that “miracles can happen”.
+However, it’s also important to realize that even though “miracles can happen”.
 I also believe that one cannot live on optimism alone.
 One also needs a good dose of reality with it.

-Unfounded optimism can result to unrealistic expectations, which can disappoint and frustrate us.
+Unfounded optimism can result in unrealistic expectations, which can disappoint and frustrate us.

 That’s why I advocate realistic optimism, which means believing in what is possible and choosing to be positive amidst unfavorable circumstances.

 Let’s say that you just lost your job, and you’re currently facing a great amount of debt.
 Worse, you’re also the breadwinner of your family.

 How can realistic optimism help in this situation?

 Well, you can start by taking stock of what you have: your skills and talents, your friends and social network, the moral support of your family… everything.
 And then realize that the ONLY thing you lost was your job, and NOT yourself.

 Believe that you will find new work in time.
 Rally your family to do their part in getting cash flow for the household, and believe that they can help.